Bass Whisper Guide

 Horsepower per Engine: 250

-Picture yourself on a sleek fishing boat, gliding across the sparkling waters of Lake Okeechobee.
-For four hours, you'll have the chance to reel in some impressive catches, from hefty Largemouth Bass to the vibrant Peacock Bass.
-The surrounding Everglades add a touch of wild beauty to your adventure.
-Keep your eyes peeled for other fish like Bream and Oscars darting beneath the surface.
-Captain JP provides all the lures you need, but if you're keen on live bait, he can point you towards some prime Shiners.
-Native ones go for $10 a dozen, while the prized Wild Golden Shiners are $20.
-It's just you and a buddy on this private charter, giving you plenty of space to cast your line and soak in the natural splendor.
-Whether you're a seasoned angler or new to fishing, this Lake Okeechobee trip promises a fun-filled day on the water.
+Hop aboard for a laid-back 4-hour fishing trip on Lake Okeechobee and the Everglades.
+You'll have a shot at reeling in some impressive Largemouth Bass or the eye-catching Peacock Bass.
+Don't be surprised if you also snag some Panfish like Bream and Oscars along the way.
+We've got all the lures you'll need, but if you're into live bait, Captain JP can steer you towards some Shiners.
+Native ones go for $10 a dozen, while the Wild Golden variety are $20 a dozen.
+It's just you and a buddy on this private charter, so you'll have plenty of elbow room to cast your line and soak in the natural beauty around you.
+Whether you're a seasoned angler or just looking to try your hand at fishing, this trip offers a cool way to spend a day on the water.
+So grab your hat and sunscreen, and let's see what's biting out there!

 Bass Whisper Guide